-Wendy is a part time PhD researcher at the University of South Wales Newport, examining tolerance and ethno-cultural empathy in the classroom in the context of multicultural societies, using an interdisciplinary approach.
-She is also Module Leader for Research Methods for the BA in Youth and Community Work, and is currently supervising dissertations in social policy.
-Wendy is a Research Assistant/Evaluation Officer for the Family Skills project on alleviating poverty through education, in conjunction with the University of South Wales and SEWREC, and has recently taken on the role of evaluating the Women’s Advocacy project.
-She is also carrying out exploratory research with Roma families in Newport.
-Wendy has taught part time as a Visiting Lecturer at the University of South Wales since 2012 (modules include social psychology; sociology; criminology and research methods), and teaches Safeguarding for the local authority, as well as running her own business.
+Wendy is a part time PhD researcher at the University of South Wales Newport, examining tolerance and ethno-cultural empathy in the classroom in the context of multicultural societies.
+She is also Module Leader for Academic Skills and Project Research for the BA in Youth and Community Work, and Citizens and Communities for the BA in Public Services.
+Wendy has also supervised dissertations in social policy.
+Wendy works as a Research Assistant/Evaluation Officer for South East Wales Regional Equality Council, previously for the Family Skills project on alleviating poverty through education, in conjunction with the University of South Wales, as well as exploratory research with Roma families in Newport.
+She is currently assisting with the evaluation of the Women’s Advocacy project.
+Wendy has taught part time as a Visiting Lecturer at the University of South Wales since 2012, and has extensive previous experience teaching adult learners within a community learning setting.

 Evaluating the Women’s Advocacy project, and exploratory research with Roma families in Newport

-Research Assistant/Evaluation Lead (part time post): Evaluation of the Family Skills education project (funding tender obtained by the University of South Wales)
+Research Assistant/Evaluation Lead (part time): Evaluation of the Family Skills education project (funding tender obtained by the University of South Wales)